glouppe/info8002-large-scale-data-systems/lecture2.md

 .center[![](figures/lec2/le-impl.png)]

-.exercice[- Show that this implementation is correct.
+.exercise[- Show that this implementation is correct.
 - Is $le$ a failure detector?]

 ---